 - using wellbeing conversations to discuss whether they would like to make any reasonable adjustments to their working pattern, for example asking if working flexibly would support them to adjust back into the workplace

-NHS Employers have also published more detailed guidance on how to support colleagues affected by Long Covid, which can be accessed here.
+NHS Employers have also published more detailed guidance on how to support colleagues affected by Long COVID, which can be accessed on the NHS Employers website.